 Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 Sergio Marchionne, who led Fiat Chrysler to prosperity in the face of a stubborn recession and a host of other challenges, has died.
 He was 66.
-Just days ago, he stepped down from his role leading one of the world's largest car companies due to health problems.
+Just days ago, he stepped down from his role leading one of the world's largest car companies because of health problems.

 Fiat Chrysler rushed to name a new CEO last weekend after it became clear that Marchionne would not be able to return to work.
 The widely admired executive had suffered complications from shoulder surgery, and his health rapidly deteriorated.
 He died at University Hospital in Zurich.